How to boost the number of citations to your research papers in a short time?

 Easy access to data might also affect the number of citations to your research paper.
 As one of the authors, Iain Hrynaszkiewicz, the former head of data publishing at Springer Nature and now a publisher at PLOS, tweeted:

-We classified the data availability statements of more than half a million papers @PLOS & @BioMedCentral.
-Moreover, Linking papers to their supporting data in a repository were associated with an average of a 25% increase in citations.
+We classified the data availability statements of more than half a million papers @PLOS and @BioMedCentral.
+Moreover, linking papers to their supporting data in a repository was associated with an average of a 25% increase in citations.

 10- Share your data.